RobZombie9043/playstation-x-es-de/README.md

    ```

 3) Edit the properites in `customizations.xml` to make theme customizations:
-   - <userName> - the user name to be displayed
+   - \<userName> - the user name to be displayed
-   - <avatarPath> - path to a custom avatar image to be displayed (Some avatars have been included inside the `ES-DE/themes/playstation-x-es-de/resources/avatars` folder or you can add your own inside the `theme-customization` folder)
+   - \<avatarPath> - path to a custom avatar image to be displayed (Some avatars have been included inside the `ES-DE/themes/playstation-x-es-de/resources/avatars` folder or you can add your own inside the `theme-customization` folder)
-   - <characterOverlayVisible> - Set to false to disable the character overlays on system view
+   - \<characterOverlayVisible> - Set to false to disable the character overlays on system view
-   - <systemVideoVisible> - Set to false to disable the videos on system view
+   - \<systemVideoVisible> - Set to false to disable the videos on system view
+   - \<secondaryDescriptionPos> - Set to true to shift description text left, useful to combine with removing videos
+   - \<systemLogoVisible> - Set to false to disable the system logo on system view
+   - \<systemConsoleVisible> - Set to false to disable the system console art on system view

 4) Set the `Theme Color Scheme` in ES-DE's UI Settings menu to `PS4 - Custom` or `PS5 - Custom` and you should see your customizations.
 If you see an error check that the paths discussed above are correct and then check that the values you added for each property are correct and well formatted.